 - 16d galvanized box nails

-- Get under the deck.
+Before you get under the deck, you will want to make sure that the area is clean and safe.
 The sides of some decks are open for easy access underneath; others are covered by latticework or decorative panels.
 These panels are usually secured with a few screws in the corners.
-Keep in mind that animals and snakes like to hide in small, dark spaces, so be sure to look around carefully before crawling under the deck.
+Keep in mind that animals such as raccoons, spiders, and snakes like to hide in small, dark spaces, so be sure to look around carefully before crawling under the deck.
 Make loud noises or bang on the deck supports to frighten off animals that may be lurking.

-- Once you are underneath the deck, check to see whether you have any loose or decaying planks, which will need to be reattached or replaced depending on their condition.
-There’s no point in trying to firm up joists beneath rotting boards.
+Once you are underneath the deck, check to see whether you have any loose or decaying planks, which will need to be reattached or replaced, depending on their condition.
+There is no point in trying to firm up joists beneath rotting boards.

-- Starting near the end of the deck, snap a chalk line perpendicular to the joists.
-Joists are small beams arranged in a parallel pattern to support an overlying structure.
+Starting near the end of the deck, snap a chalk line perpendicular to the joists.
+Joists are the wood beams arranged in a parallel pattern to support the deck's overlying structure.
 The chalk line should run from one end of the deck to other.
 Repeat this step every 3 to 4 feet across the deck.
 You will place the blocking along the chalk lines.

-- Starting with the first chalk line, measure the space between the first two joists.
-Make sure the measurements are precise, as you’ll be cutting your blocking to fit snugly between the joists.
+Starting with the first chalk line, measure the space between the first two joists.
+Make sure that the measurements are precise, as you will be cutting your blocking to fit snugly between the joists.
 Blocking will effectively unify the joists so that any weight borne by one joist is partially distributed to those adjacent to it.
-Just be sure not to install blocking directly beneath the spaces in between the deck boards, as this will form pockets that will catch and hold water, which will only exacerbate your problem
+Just be sure not to install blocking directly beneath the spaces between the deck boards, as this will form pockets that will catch and hold water, which will only exacerbate your problem.

-- Measure and cut a piece of treated lumber to fit in between the joists.
+Measure and cut a piece of treated lumber to fit between the joists.
 This will serve as your blocking.
-Using a hammer or rubber mallet, tap the blocking into place — narrow side facing up — using the chalk line as a guide.
+Using a hammer or rubber mallet, tap the blocking into place, with the narrow side facing up.
+Use the chalk line as a guide.

-- Repeat this process along the chalk line, staggering the blocking so that you can nail each piece easily.
+Repeat this process along the chalk line, staggering the blocking.
+The idea behind staggering is that you need to provide space so that you can nail onto the ends of the blocks.
+If the blocks were to continue in a strictly linear fashion, you would have no room to nail the blocks.
 When you finish, every second piece of blocking should be aligned.

-- Remember, the planking that makes up the surface of your deck is exposed to all sorts of wear and tear from the humans who use it, plus whatever else Mother Nature dishes out.
+Remember, the planking that makes up the surface of your deck is exposed to all sorts of wear and tear from the humans who use it, plus whatever else the elements dish out.
 Keeping your deck safe as well as beautiful means doing regular maintenance checks at least once a year.
-Look for damaged or loose boards, inspect for structural damage to the supports underneath the surface and shore up any weak spots to ensure that you, your family and friends can continue to enjoy the deck without fear of injury or discomfort.
+Look for damaged or loose boards, inspect for structural damage to the supports underneath the surface, and shore up any weak spots to ensure that all users can continue to enjoy the deck without fear of injury or discomfort.